soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 Based on the short white paper _Git: from the bottom up_, I think I can personally understand the differences between Subversion and Git as:

 ===Commit===
-* In Subversion, a commit is a set of changes to some files in your repository ("revision").
+* In Subversion, a commit is a set of changes to some files in your repository ("revision" or "changeset").
 * In Git, a commit is a snapshot of your repository ("branch").

 This is critical, and explains why Git struggles to merge without conflicts (it has no idea of changes - only different snapshots) without using advanced functionality like `rerere` (which isn't turned on by default) or using custom merge strategies.